-Keeping young people safe is our primary aim in Scouting.
+Keeping young people safe is our primary aim in Scouts.
 Having fun, doing adventurous and new things comes a close second.
-This means we are always looking to review and improve the guidance and support for members in keeping Scouts as safe as possible.
+This means we're always looking to review and improve the guidance and support for members in keeping Scouts as safe as possible.

 Written risk assessments

 In July, we consulted members on some changes to how we document and communicate risk assessments within the Scouts.
 This consultation received over a thousand pieces of feedback; so thank you if one of them was yours.
 We had lots of support to the updated approach to documenting and communicating all risk assessments, with others offering challenges and suggestions for improvements.
 Every comment was reviewed and shared with the Safety Committee, as we work to make sure the guidance is focused and helpful.